environmental-bioinformatics-master/2021_HW4A_Gene-Expression/README.md

 **DUE: 11:59PM, 6 November**

 ## Description:
-You’ll be conducting a relatively simple comparison of gene expression between two treatment groups, using short-read mRNA-seq data and a (provided) *de novo* transcriptome.
+You’ll be conducting a relatively simple comparison of gene expression between two treatment groups, using paired-end mRNA-seq data and a (provided) *de novo* transcriptome.
 This involves several overall steps: cleaning raw sequence reads, aligning reads to the transcriptome, counting how many reads align to each contig, and testing for differential expression (≈ different numbers of mapped reads) between treatment groups.

 For each of these steps, there are a number of different programs / approaches that can be strung together into an analysis “pipeline”.
 All have their advantages and drawbacks, but there’s no single objective “best” way to analyze these data.
 For simplicity, you'll all be using the "wicked fast" pseudo-aligner `salmon`, but we will assign you a mix of DE analysis programs.
 For this homework, please read some of the documentation for your assigned program and run the data through them.
 Record your commands and note the metrics and output of your pipeline at each stage of the process.
 Please annotate this extensively with your thoughts on this pipeline, guided (but not limited!) by the questions below.

 Once homework has been submitted, we will collate and compare the results of your various analyses and present them in a later class.
 We’ll discuss the results as a class, so as part of this assignment be prepared to discuss the particulars of your program, pros / cons, etc.

 Start this homework early!
-There are several different steps, and this will give you time to troubleshoot and ask questions as needed.
+There are many different steps, some of which require a decent amount of processing time, and this will give you time to troubleshoot and ask questions as needed.

-This homework has quite a few steps.
-First, you will start with raw reads and a provided transcriptome assembly and prepare these data for differential expression analysis.
-This involves retrieving reads from the SRA, cleaning reads, aligning reads to the transcriptome, counting the number of reads aligned to each contig, and reformatting these count data to input into a differential analysis program.
-Next, you'll use your DE analysis program to compare expression between the two groups, do a little functional enrichment analysis using a provided files of GO terms, and answer some questions about your results and what they mean.

-Note: If you're not formally enrolled but want to do this homework, please pick whichever analysis program strikes your fancy.

 Please copy this document and change the name to `hw3_answers_[LASTNAME].md`, and reply in the document as prompted.
 We'll also ask you to create and save several scripts to be pushed with your HW repo.
 Everything we want you to submit is listed at the bottom of the document.

 ## The Data:

-The data you'll be working with are from DeLeo & Bracken-Grissom (paper included in this repo):
+The data you'll be working with are from DeLeo & Bracken-Grissom:
 * Species: Vertically-migrating shrimp, *Systellaspis debilis*
 * 'Treatment' groups: day / deep and night / shallow
 * Experiment details (abridged from paper):
 Briefly, *S. debilis* were collected in the Florida Strait in July 2017 with "a 9-metre Tucker Trawl fitted with a light-tight, thermally insulated cod-end that could be opened and closed at depth.
 This method enabled specimen collection from specific depth intervals and maintenance at in situ temperatures prior to preservation.
-At the surface, species were identified under dim red light to avoid any damage to photosensitive tissues."
-"Day samples were collected in the morning/afternoon (presunset) from ~450 to  750 m, and night samples were collected around midnight (predawn) from  ~150 to 330 m."
-"Eye tissues were carefully dissected under a dissecting scope while submerged in RNAlater from five biological replicates corresponding to each sampling condition, day (n = 5) and night (n = 5)."
+At the surface, species were identified under dim red light to avoid any damage to photosensitive tissues. ...
+Day samples were collected in the morning/afternoon (presunset) from ~450 to  750 m, and night samples were collected around midnight (predawn) from  ~150 to 330 m. ...
+Eye tissues were carefully dissected under a dissecting scope while submerged in RNAlater from five biological replicates corresponding to each sampling condition, day (n = 5) and night (n = 5)."
 * Sampling structure (abridged from paper):
 Five individuals captured at each time of day / depth, for a total of 10 individuals sequenced.
 * Sequencing: mRNA sequencing, 150 bp paired-end reads, Illumina HiSeq

 ## Provided files:

 Downsampled raw transcriptome sequence files from 10 samples, with two files per sample (forward and reverse reads).
-NOTE: These samples are NOT in your GitHub repo, since they're rather large.
+NOTE: These samples are NOT in your GitHub repo.
 More on this in Step 0.

 A _de novo_ transcriptome assembled by the authors for this project.
-NOTE: This file is NOT in your GitHub repo, since it's too large.
+NOTE: This file is NOT in your GitHub repo.
 More on this in Step 0.

 A file linking each contig to a series of GO terms for functional enrichment analysis.
+NOTE: This file is NOT in your GitHub repo.
+More on this in Step 0.

 A pdf of the paper from which these data were taken: `DeLeo_&_BrackenGrissom_2020.pdf`

 An empty slurm script called `hw3_slurm_wrapper.txt` with placeholder info.
 Feel free to use this wrapper as the starting point for the (several!) slurm submissions you will do in the course of this homework.

-A python scripts (`counts_to_table.py`) for making a table out of individual read count files.
+A python script called `counts_to_table.py` for making a table out of individual read count files.

 ## STEP 0: Get raw reads

-Because of their size, the sequence files and the reference transcriptome you'll be using for this project aren't in the GitHub repo.
+Because of their size, the sequence files, reference transcriptome, and annotation file you'll be using for this project aren't in the GitHub repo.
 While the sequence files are technically small enough to be allowed, they take up enough space that we don't want each of you making a separate copy on the HPC, where space is precious.
 (The fasta file is just too big for GitHub, full stop.)
 Instead, these files are already on the HPC in a directory called `HW3_sequences` in the `collaboration` directory of the class directory (same place all your project directories are located; you should all have full access here).

 You are going to access these samples using a "symbolic link", a neat trick to let everybody work with the **same** reference samples in a central location accessible to all.
-This is especially handy for raw data or databases: files that are large and that will be accessed repeatedly and/or by multiple users.
+This is especially handy for raw data or databases: files that are large and that will be accessed for multiple projects and/or by multiple users.

 To create a symbolic link to the raw samples, do this **from your HW3 directory on your personal space**: